victronenergy/dynamic-ess/README.md

 Go to the [access token](https://vrm.victronenergy.com/access-tokens) part of VRM and add a new token.
 Name the new token _Node-RED dynamic ESS_ or something that your mind will link to dynamic ESS.
 Once generated, store the access token in your password vault as you won't be able to retrieve it again.
 You will also need to fill out this token in the _dynamic ess_ node.

+# Troubleshooting

+## The battery discharges less and less each day

+You probably have the battery set to _Optimized (with batterylife)_.
+As long as the battery does not reach 100% state of charge (which it probably does not reach while running Dynamic ESS), it will increase the Active Min SOC each day by 5% until it reaches 100%.
+This gives Dynamic ESS less space to play.
+At the moment Dynamic ESS has no way of coping with this.
+The current work-a-round is to either accept this behavior or set the mode to _Optimized (without BatteryLife)_ and periodically disable Dynamic ESS and charge your battery yourself.

 # About